 Below we are going to learn more about the different nutritional facts between brown and white rice, and which one is the healthiest, in addition to the possible risks.

 Depending on the USDA National Nutrient Database, the nutritional value of 1 cup of cooked long-grain white rice, contains:

 – 44.51 grams of carbohydrates

-Instead, the USDA National Nutrient Database indicates that 1 cup of long-cooked brown rice provides:
+Instead, the USDA National Nutrient Database indicates that the nutritional value of 1 cup of cooked long-grain brown rice provides:

 – 248 calories